Nonlocal approximation of minimal surfaces: optimal estimates from stability: Introduction

 Given a bounded open set $\Omega\subset \widetilde M$, a relative $s$-perimeter in $\Omega$ is a functional denoted by~$\Per_s(\,\cdot, \Omega)$ and satisfying the following two properties: \begin{itemize} \item[(I)] $\Per_s(E, \Omega) - \Per_s(F, \Omega) = \Per_s(E) - \Per_s(F) $ for all (measurable) sets~$E$ and~$F$ such that~$E\setminus \Omega = F\setminus \Omega$ and $\Per_s(F)<\infty$. \item[(II)] $\Per_s(E, \Omega)<\infty$ if $\partial E$ is a smooth submanifold in a neighbourhood of the compact set~$\overline\Omega$. \end{itemize}

-A natural\footnote{Notice that there may be other arguably less natural possibilities.
-For instance in view of the ``spectral definition''~\eqref{SPEDE} of the fractional perimeter, in a closed manifold $M$ one could define a different relative perimeter as $ \Per^{*}_s(E, \Omega) := \sum_{k\ge 1} \lambda_k^{s/2} \langle \chi_E,\varphi_k \rangle^2_{L^2(\Omega)}$.
-It is easy to check that this satisfies properties (I)-(II) as well.} relative $s$-perimeter functional was defined in~\cite{MR2675483} as follows.
-Let for simplicity $\widetilde M=\R^n$ and notice that \eqref{wethiowhoihw2} makes complete sense in $\R^n$.
+A natural Let for simplicity $\widetilde M=\R^n$ and notice that \eqref{wethiowhoihw2} makes complete sense in $\R^n$.
 As a matter of fact, a simple computation shows that~$K_s(x,y) = |x-y|^{-n-s}$ (up to a multiplicative constant).
 Now, given a bounded open set $\Omega \subset \R^n$, put

 where $\Omega^c:=\R^n\setminus \Omega$.
 It is easy to show that, with this definition, properties (I) and (II) hold.

 In this framework, we say that $\partial E$ is $s$-{\em minimal} in $\Omega$ if $\Per_s(E;\Omega)<\infty$ and \eqref{critpoint} holds for all vector fields $X\in C^\infty_c(\Omega; \R^n)$ (in other words if $E$ is a critical point of $\Per_s(\,\cdot\,,\Omega)$ with respect to $C^2$ inner variations not moving the complement of~$\Omega$).